 - 11.1.
 Any competitor or exhibitor may lodge a protest in writing to the Show Office within 30 minutes of the completion of an event. - 11.2.
 The protest must be accompanied by a fee, set by the National Show Committee, and is refundable if the protest is upheld. - 11.3.
 The protest shall be heard by the National Show Disputes Committee appointed by the National Show Committee and may be dealt with as such Committee may direct. - 11.3.1.
 The committee should consist of: - 11.3.1.1.
 Chairman of the Board - 11.3.1.2.
-Director present at the National Show - 11.3.1.3.
+National Events Director - 11.3.1.3.
 Convener of the National Show Committee - 11.3.1.4.
-Chief Executive Officer of the Society - 11.3.1.5.
+CEO / General Manager / Operational Consultant of the Society - 11.3.1.5.
 National Show Ring Master - 11.3.1.6.
-Other members determined by the above - 11.4.
-The National Show Committee will deal with problems involving questions arising at the show not specifically covered by the rules in this book.
+Other members determined by the above

+11.4.
+The National Show Committee will deal with problems involving questions arising at the show not specifically covered by the rules in this document.